SneakyOxygen/Audio-Sleep-Inhibitor/README.md

 # Possible updates in the future (if I get bored enough)
 - Allow the power button to instantly sleep the PC while an audio is playing.

 This is purely for personal use but anyone can use and improve it.
+Sharing the file again and again thru LocalSend to a laptop with a newly installed Linux distro is a PITA to me as I have to use 2 devices just for a simple task.

 ### HUUUUUUGE THANKS to u/ipsirc for this script!